 Group Administrator

-Large group enterprises have many people, large scale, and complex organizational structures, making centralized management costly.
-With the group administrator function, enterprises with multiple organizational structures can delegate user management permissions to subsidiaries or departments, allowing group administrators to assist in managing group members and sub-user groups, reducing the burden on system administrators.
+Large enterprise groups often have many employees, complex organizational structures, and high centralized management costs.
+With the Group Administrator feature, enterprises with multi-level organizational structures can delegate user management permissions to branches or departments, allowing group administrators to help manage group members and child user groups while reducing the system administration burden on central administrators.

 -